matplotlib/matplotlib/doc/api/api_changes.rst

       canvas.show()
       vbox.pack_start(canvas)

-    If you use the NavigationToolbar, this in now intialized with a FigureCanvas, not a Figure.
+    If you use the NavigationToolbar, this in now initialized with a FigureCanvas, not a Figure.
 The examples embedding_in_gtk.py, embedding_in_gtk2.py, and mpl_with_glade.py all reflect the new API so use these as a guide.